stephancasas/presto/README.md

 <!-- ... -->
 ```

 Take note of the `$` chars added to the expression properties `label` and `fill`.
-When Snowblade compiles, this is what you'll see:
+When Presto compiles, this is what you'll see:

 ```html
 <template x-for="b in buttons">